 For the occasional rider in gentle to average conditions, the Armada is a great value.
 The coldest and wettest conditions both will exceed the capabilities of the jacket.
 These conditions often exceed the capabilities of skiers and riders anyway.

 This is the least expensive integrated, insulated jacket we tested.
 It is least expensive, in this sub-category, by a long shot.
-Only the Top Pick Columbia Whirlibird Interchange 3-in-1 is less expensive, and that comes with its own performance compromises.
+Only the Best Buy Columbia Whirlibird III Interchange is less expensive, and that comes with its own performance compromises.
 In short, the Armada is a great value.

 We are often impressed by the utility of budget equipment.
 The Armada Carson